danielcba/mini_dashboard/README-EN.md

     Exporting the app as HTML is mentioned (requires external tools like streamlit-logger).

-🧑‍💻 Author

-Developed by [Your Name or GitHub Handle] – feel free to fork or contribute to the project!
 📝 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.